STACK Frequently Asked Questions

 Can you help me get started?

 STACK is a highly sophisticated tool, but it has been designed to be as easy-to-use as possible for new teachers.
-Each STACK installation has the documentation built-in as part of the installation, or you can refer to the author quickstart guide [LINK - TBD] as a step-by-step guide.
+Each STACK installation has the documentation built-in as part of the installation, or you can refer to the author quickstart guide on the demo site as a starting point.